octobercms/october/modules/system/assets/ui/README.md

 # October Storm

-Welcome to the front-end framework designed for the OctoberCMS back-end area, referred to as *October Storm*.
+Welcome to the client-side framework designed for the OctoberCMS back-end area, referred to as *October Storm*.

 ## Design consideration

 In this library, each component behaves a bit like PHP.
 If a component depends on another component, it will include the file using `@import` in LESS or `=require` in JavaScript.
 Think of it like a namespace `use` reference in PHP.

-Both compilers will exclude duplicates references, so the usage is designed to be compiled in one fell swoop.
+Both compilers will exclude duplicates references (a la `require_once`), so the usage is designed to be compiled as one fell swoop.
 Meaning one build file per page.
 Using multiple builds may result in duplication of dependencies.

 > **Note**: Compiling JavaScript depends on October's asset combiner as the `=require` directive was invented here to emulate the LESS `@import` functionality.